 When is the next live event?

-We typically do one big live show the Saturday before Thanksgiving at Lathrop High School’s Hering Auditorium.
+Starting in 2018, we are planning on doing one big live show each year on the Saturday before Thanksgiving at Lathrop High School’s Hering Auditorium.
 Follow us on Facebook or join our mailing list to be the first to know when we officially announce our next live event!

 What are the live events like?

 The event runs approximately two hours with an intermission halfway through.
-We have about eight storytellers.
-Seven are pre-selected stories and we consult with the storytellers beforehand on how to best tell their stories.
+We have about seven storytellers.
+All but one are pre-selected stories and we consult with the storytellers beforehand on how to best tell their stories.
 Audience members have the opportunity to put their names in a hat and we pull one storyteller from the audience for an impromptu story in the second half of the show.
-The local band Thought Trade and singer/songwriter Emily Anderson play a live soundtrack to the stories.

 Can kids come to the events?